99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - KEYS_ONLY — Only the key attributes of the modified item.
 - NEW_IMAGE — The entire item, as it appears after it was modified.
 - OLD_IMAGE — The entire item, as it appeared before it was modified.
 - NEW_AND_OLD_IMAGES — Both the new and the old images of the item

+To return the number of WCU consumed by any of these operations, set the "ReturnConsumedCapacity" parameter to one of the following:
+- TOTAL — returns the total number of write capacity units consumed.
+- INDEXES — returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.
+- NONE — no write capacity details are returned.
+(This is the default.)

-Permissions to allow uaccess to CERTAIN items and attributes:
+Permissions to allow access to CERTAIN items and attributes:
 Restrict access to specific items based on certain primary key values
 identity-based policy that restricts access TO AN ENTIRE TABLE, not specific items